Holidays Calendar for March 11, 2026

 - 1941 President Franklin D. Roosevelt signed the Lend-Lease Act that allowed American-built war supplies to be shipped to the Allies on loan.

-- 1937 Died: Joseph S. Cullinan, American businessman, co-founder of Texaco, the largest oil retail brand, known in the USA, Latin America, West Africa, and the UK.
+- 1937 Died: Joseph S. Cullinan, American businessman, the co-founder of Texaco, the largest oil retail brand, known in the USA, Latin America, West Africa, and the UK.

 - 1921 Born: Astor Piazzolla, Argentinian bandoneón player and tango composer.
 His oeuvre revolutionized the traditional tango into a new style called nuevo tango, incorporating elements of jazz and classical music.

 - 1921 Born: Frank Harary, American mathematician who specialized in graph theory and standardized the terminology of graphs.
+He is widely recognized as one of the "fathers" of modern graph theory.

 - 1916 Born: Ezra Jack Keats, American author and illustrator.
 The Snowy Day, written and illustrated by Keats, is considered one of the most important American books of the 20th century.